cedar-policy/rfcs/text/0021-any-and-all-operators.md

 ## Detailed design

 The Cedar syntax, semantics, and type system are all extended to support the new operators.
 These extensions are backward compatible, and existing policies won't be affected.
+In particular, we will keep the `.containsAny` and `.containsAll` operators on sets, even though they can be expressed in terms of `any` and `all`.

 ### Extending the syntax